Mulabandhasana: Claimed effects

 The yoga master B. K. S. Iyengar claimed in his 1966 book Light on Yoga that Mulabandhasana helps to control excessive sexual desire.
 Mula Bandha, which can be practised also in other asanas, is one of the three principal bandhas, along with Jalandhara Bandha and Uddiyana Bandha (which precede it).
 He emphasises their importance in pranayama, stating "Without the bandhas, prana is lethal".
 The Sivananda Yoga centres, describing it as "advanced breathing", claim, as Iyengar does, that retaining the breath, contracting the anal sphincter, and tightening the abdominal muscles in Mula Bandha (hence the name bandha or lock) prevents the escape of apana, enabling it to rise up the body to join with prana.

-In Ashtanga Vinyasa Yoga, Mulabandhasana is in the fourth series of asanas; it is claimed to activate the root chakra, the muladhara.
+In Ashtanga (vinyasa) yoga, Mulabandhasana is in the fourth series of asanas; it is claimed to activate the root chakra, the muladhara.

 Origin

 The central figure in the Pashupati seal from the Indus Valley civilization of c.
-2500 BC appears to be sitting in Mulabandhasana, and hence identified as a prototype of the god Śiva.
-If correct, this would be easily the oldest record of an asana.
-However, with no proof anywhere of an Indus Valley origin for Śiva, there is no evidence that a yoga pose is depicted in the seal.
+2500 BC appears to be sitting in Mulabandhasana; if this association were correct, it would imply an identification as a prototype of the god Śiva.